brevettiai/brevettiai-docs/docs/model-training-and-testing/intro.md

 - python/criterionai/tensorflow-onnx
 - ...

-Then the repositories are pip installed, and it is important to do it in the following order, or it may not work:
+Now the repositories are pip installed, and it is important to do it in the following order, or it may not work:
 (remember to use the -e flag if possible when pip installing the repo's).
 1. pip install nose coverage
 2. pip install -e ./core